 The primary mission of the Center for Philosophy of Religion is to promote work on topics in the philosophy of religion and philosophical theology, and to encourage the development and exploration of specifically Christian and theistic philosophy.
 We also aim to foster dialogue between the disciplines of philosophy and theology on topics of mutual interest, and to disseminate the results of scholarly research on these issues both within the academy and to a wider, non-academic audience.

 We carry out our mission by hosting residential research fellowships and a weekly discussion group, and also by organizing and funding academic conferences, seminars, course programs, popular and scholarly lectures, and debates.
-We have also received several large, multi-year grants to promote cutting-edge research in philosophy of religion.
+We have also received several large, multi-year grants to promote cutting-edge interdisciplinary research.

 As one of the world's leading Catholic institutions, the University of Notre Dame provides an ideal home for work in Christian philosophy.
 A school whose Christian commitment is unquestioned, it also boasts one of the country's strongest and most active philosophy departments.
 Much of that strength and activity is focused upon those issues which the Center seeks to address: many of the department's faculty members work on such topics, and a large percentage of its graduate students come to Notre Dame primarily because of its reputation as the premier academic center for work in the philosophy of religion.